basharatphd/basharatphd.github.io/_pages/students.md

 - Visit RPI's Grad.
 Admission website to find out about the requirements [here](http://admissions.rpi.edu/graduate/).

 ### Test Scores:
-- Ask the Admissions Office wether or not GRE Scores are required, if they are, as a guideline, the following are some scores you should aim to obtain.
+- Ask the Admissions Office whether or not GRE Scores are required, if they are, as a guideline, the following are some scores you should aim to obtain.
 Verbal: 156, Quantitative: 146, Analytical: 4.0.
 I strongly recommend you take the GRE if it is no longer mandatory, it will make your application stand out (if the scores are good), as others might not report scores.

 - TOEFL score of 230 CBT/88 iBT/570 PBT (IELTS 6.5 or PTE 60) - these are minimum thresholds.